Vacuity/rudi-core/README.md

 ##<a name="regex"/>Regex Ranking

 The dispatch algorithm rewards event patterns for *specificity*.
 The intuition is that the more specific the pattern, the more semantics are understood by it, and thus, the more appropriate the response of its event handler.
 So, the pattern `^youtube .*` will be ranked higher than `^.*$`.
 Since a node is designed to rely heavily on its local cache of mapped regexes, authors will need to work at making the regex's they publish very specific.
 Otherwise they will be outranked in a nodes' cache.
 A published list of ranking rules is provided to help authors.
 For example, the current algorithm removes `[]`-groups and the ranking = the length of the residual regex.
 A `^` at the start of the pattern gets a point boost, as does a `$` at the end of a pattern.
 Wildcards get points deducted, and so on.
 This approach requires linear time matching and therefore does not scale.
-A matcher [similar to setfiles in SELinux](https://www.csee.umbc.edu/wp-content/uploads/2014/03/Miner-Pairing-Strings-RegExps.pdf) is now being investigated.
+A matcher [similar to setfiles in SELinux](https://www.csee.umbc.edu/wp-content/uploads/2014/03/Miner-Pairing-Strings-RegExps.pdf) is currently being investigated.
 The algorithm uses a graph-based matching approach to achieve matches in constant polynomial time.

 ##<a name="sensors"/>Sensors